 Both armies take their winter-quarters

 On October 28, Montcalm sent Wolf to the British camp with Vaudreuil's answer to a previous message from Abercromby.
 Upon his return to Carillon, Wolf informed Montcalm that the British were preparing to retire to their winter-quarters.
-Montcalm immediately sent out two parties, of 30 Indians each, under MM. de Florimond and de Charly to observe the movements of the British army.
+Montcalm immediately sent out two parties, of 30 Native American warriors each, under MM. de Florimond and de Charly to observe the movements of the British army.

 The junction of the British reinforcements coming from Louisbourg with Abercromby's army was finally made in October.
 Amherst and Abercromby agreed that the season was too far spent for further operations.